crazymykl/resque-pool-lifeguard/README.md

 ## Usage

-Add `require 'resque/pool/lifegaurd/tasks'` to your Rakefile (as well as the existing `resque-pool` config) Add `require 'resque/pool/lifegaurd/server'` to where you mount your resque-web GUI.
+Add `require 'resque/pool/lifegaurd/tasks'` to your Rakefile (as well as the existing `resque-pool` config).

+Add `require 'resque/pool/lifegaurd/server'` to where you mount your resque-web GUI.

 ## Development